 Some Councillors are not seeking re-election Councillors Coombes, Furnell, Mitchell, Margetts, Guthrie, Harris, Prior and J Payne.
-We thanks them for their service to their communities and wish them well.
-Would Group Leaders/Members like to say a few words?
+We thank them for their service to their communities and wish them well.

 57. DEPUTATIONS, PETITIONS AND PUBLIC QUESTIONS

 The Council received and noted the following deputation:-